drshahizan/special-topic-data-engineering/project/proposal/MichelinStar/Proposal_MichelinStar.md

 ## 🔧 System Architecture

-- Provide a detailed overview of the proposed system architecture including the tools and technologies that will be used to develop and deploy the system

 - Explain how the data will be stored, managed, and analyzed using MongoDB, as well as the hardware and software requirements needed to support the system.

-- Discuss the tools and frameworks that will be used for data visualization and analysis.

 - Provide a flowchart or block diagram of the system architecture.